bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--quantity-one|-q NUMBER`       The quantity of share-id-one that the
                                  *initiator* is granting to the *countersigner*.
-                                 The default is one and can be any value up to the current balance of the *initiator*.
+                                 The default is one, but it can be any value up to the current balance of the *initiator*.

 `--share-id-two|-S SHARE-ID`     The transaction id of the share record,